 For the past year, I’ve been listening to business owners tell me that their business is in a slump because they’re advertising isn’t working or they have stopped advertising completely to save money during a relatively good economy.
 Seriously?
 Do they really think that way?
 Yes!
 They go on and on about all kinds of things that get in the way of growing their business and the first thing they mention as the problem is the economy.
 The economy?
-I think we beat that horse to death about a year ago and it’s time to stop whining and chin- wagging about the “E” word.
-Move on, get over it, stop complaining and make some relevant changes but more importantly, don’t use the economy as an excuse to do nothing.
-Doing nothing is far more dangerous to your business than the booming economy.
+I think we beat that horse to death years ago and it’s time to stop whining and chin- wagging about the “E” word.
+Besides, there are too many businesses out there that are growing in this “horrible economy” that would say otherwise.
+So, move on, get over it, stop complaining and make some relevant changes but more importantly, don’t use the economy as an excuse to do nothing.
+Doing nothing is the worst thing you can do.

 Our world is filled with the expectations of one person (the customer) to another (the business).
 Everyone has expectations for everyone else.
 We’re human!
 The business owner writes an ad and hopes the customers come in to buy the product.
 But, the ad never meets the expectations.
 Why?
-Well, for one – the business owner will always ask that the ad do what it cannot do.
+Well, for one – the business owner will always ask that the ad do more than what it can do.